excubo-ag/Analyzers.DependencyInjectionValidation/README.md

 }
 ```

-If this is a class library, this is exactly what you should add: your users don't want to know how to add your service needs to be added, they just want to add it.
+If this is a class library, this is exactly what you should add: your users don't want to know how your service needs to be added, they just want to add it.

 The solution is to write a service extension method, e.g.